 Your Roommate Tests Positive

+As some who lives with a COVID-19 positive person within the residence hall, you are automatically considered a "close contact."
+Please stay calm and use the following guidance.
 You will first be notified by a telephone call or student notification email, which will be sent to your MIX email.

 Please note: If you receive a notification that you need to quarantine prior to being notified by a student notification email, you are required to let the University know at TechStudentLife@mail.wvu.edu